LiaqatSaeed/LiaqatSaeed/README.md

 I feel that a man can achieve anything in the field if his technical skills are excellent.
 A man with this attitude of doing anything will never face a problem.
 I believe I am capable of achieving anything, whether it is because of my mindset or my abilities.

-### 🔭 I’m currently working on RealStore - Typescript and my Onion architecture on Node Realstore.Api
+### 🔭 I’m currently converting my static portfolio website to React and deploying it to gh-pages using Github Actions.

 <!--
 **LiaqatSaeed/LiaqatSaeed** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.